Our School Day

 Kingston Breakfast Club

-Our Breakfast Club runs Monday - Friday, 7:45 to 8:50am.
+Our Breakfast Club runs Monday - Friday, 7:30 to the start of the school day.
 We serve a variety of cereals, toast and juice.
 The cost is currently £5.50 per child per session.
 Payment must be made in advance using the ParentPay system.

 Our aim is to provide high quality after school care for pupils who attend Kingston Primary School where families wish to collect their child later than the end of the school day.
 The club aims to create an informal, ‘family’ environment where children of different ages interact, play and relax together